privcount/privcount/doc/CounterTests.markdown

 ### Exit Traffic Model

+- ExitStreamTrafficModelStreamCount:

+There is one stream per event sent from Tor when the PRIVCOUNT_VITERBI event is enabled.
+This counter is incremented once for each such event.

 - ExitStreamTrafficModelEmissionCount

     '.Tally.ExitStreamTrafficModelEmissionCount.bins[0][2] == 1'

-There is one Emission for every 1500 bytes (or non-zero remainder) transmitted.
+There is one Emission for every 1434 bytes (or non-zero remainder) transmitted.
 Inbound and Outbound emissions are calculated separately.
 Use the instructions under ExitStreamByteCount to change the byte count.